top of page

 Toys like pegboards, threading beads, or lacing cards are excellent for developing fine motor skills and hand-eye coordination.

-High-quality crayons, water colours, and modelling clay can encourage creativity while strengthening hand muscles.
+High-quality crayons, watercolors, and modeling clay can encourage creativity while strengthening hand muscles.

-Blocks are perfect for little hands, aiding grip strength & coordination.
-Balancing & stacking blocks supports cause & effect perception & sequential cognitive development
+Blocks are perfect for little hands, aiding grip strength and coordination.
+They support cause-and-effect perception while stacking.

 Small hand instruments like tambourines or maracas can support rhythm, coordination, and sensory development.